lanejere5/math/README.md

 `/combinatorics` contains partial lecture notes from teaching undergraduate combinatorics at McMaster University in 2020.

 `/proofs` contains lecture slides from the Fall 2021 course "Introduction to Mathematical Reasoning" at McMaster University.

-# Why am I sharing these notes?

-There are many good sources of information on these topics that are freely available elsewhere.
-Why am I bothering to curate my notes here?

-First, I think these notes contain some valuable things.
-I would be very happy if anyone can benefit from them.

-Second, I often reflect on the purpose and practice of teaching math.
-These documents are a helpful partial record to myself that sometimes guides that reflection.
-They are particularly interesting to me because they follow my personal progression.
-Of course, they do not tell a complete story.
-They contain no information about what happened in lectures, office hourse, assignments, or exams.
-They don't (can't) say what students actually learned (or not), nor how they may have eventually used what they learned in their own lives (or not).
-But to me they are a useful reminder of some of these things.

-Finally, these notes are the result of flawed attempts to teach math.
-I still don't know exactly what I'm doing.
-My decisions and actions often defy my own models.
-Sometimes this is because my models are incomplete or wrong.
-Sometimes it is because teaching math is a complex human problem that resists simple models.
-Sometimes it's because I ran out of time or energy.
-I learn new things about teaching every time I do it.
-I share these notes because the teaching I have done is imperfect and I'm proud of it.